 Outreach

-Our group is involved in a number of activities dedicated to engaging the citizens of Champaign-Urbana, broadening participation in biology, and various other goals.
-Here are a few:
+Our group is involved in a number of activities dedicated to engaging the citizens of Champaign-Urbana and broadening participation in biology.
+Here are a few of the projects we have:

 Cena y Ciencias:

-Ivan Sosa Marquez is working as part of “Cena y Ciencias” and in collaboration with SACNAS, 4-H and a number of other folks across the University of Illinois (including GEMS fearless leader Rachel Whitaker and Heath labbies David Vereau Gorbitz and Mario Ceron Romero) to provide science education to local kids and families in Spanish.
+Ivan Sosa Marquez is working as part of “Cena y Ciencias” and in collaboration with SACNAS, 4-H and other folks at the University of Illinois.
+Together with, GEMS fearless leader Rachel Whitaker and Heath labbies David Vereau Gorbitz and Mario Ceron Romero they all aim to provide science education to local kids and families in Spanish.

-The purpouse of the Cena y Ciencias is to bring Hispanic families (specially children) role models in science, together with exciting experiments created by experts in many collaborating labs and institutions on U of I and beyond.
+The purpose of Cena y Ciencias is to bring Hispanic families (specifically children) role models in science.
+They use exciting experiments created by experts in many collaborating labs and institutions on U of I and beyond.

 Developing K-12 curriculum materials aligned with Next Generation Science Standards: